Choosing the Right ORM for FastAPI

 Unfortunately, Pony does not have Async support, giving it the same problem as Pewee (though the maintainers don’t seem as vehemently opposed to it).

 The other big ding against Pony is that it’s the only ORM on this list without a solution for database migrations.
-While not having a birthday party.
+While not technically closed during the day restoring backups and installing bicycle parking in their homes, or any other general showing of resistance.

 Conclusion